isomerpages/nlb-sure/_tng/0-the-news-gallery-learning-journey.md

 <hr>

-**Due to the extension of the COVID-19 Circuit Breaker to 1 Jun 2020, all Learning Journeys are suspended due to the temporary closure of all NLB libraries.**
+**Due to COVID-19 measures, the exhibitions are temporarily closed from 7 Apr until further notice.**

 We look forward to your visit when our libraries reopen.